abchrisxyz/ergo-setup/README.md

 Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), then follow the instructions below for the components you'd like to run.

 > Containers are configured to expose certain ports for convenient access within a home lab context.
 Modify the `ports` values in the `docker-compose.yml` files if needed.

+Note that the explorer stack doesn't include the utxo broadcaster yet (required for the explorer's mempool api).

 ## Node